begin-again/info/maria/maria-encryption-rest.md

    ON te.SPACE = st.SPACE;
 ```

-te.ENCRYPTION_SCHEME = the key number, 0 would be non-encrypted
+ENCRYPTION_SCHEME = the key number, 0 would be non-encrypted

 ![image](https://user-images.githubusercontent.com/11179873/154510412-2f8a5585-2547-4232-92bf-31fdd0eabc78.png)